 Some people are also concerned about their safety for humans and the environment, although an Environmental Protection Agency study noted only that “additional air pollutants can result when high levels of ozone from an ozone-generated air cleaner and emissions from multiple plug-in air fresheners of the type tested, interact with each other.”
 The EPA does not conduct safety testing of toxic chemicals in air freshener products, but according to NaturalNews.com, a test conducted by the Natural Resources Defense Council found that “12 out of 14 popular air freshener products contained a chemical known to be harmful to the health of humans.”
 When it comes to deodorizers, you can trust COIT.

-- White vinegar removes odors naturally, both on surfaces around the home and in the air.
+Removes odors naturally, both on surfaces around the home and in the air.

-- Baking soda absorbs odors.
+Absorbs odors.
 You can place an open box anywhere around the home.
 Many people place an open box in the refrigerator to absorb food smells.

-- Boiling spices like cinnamon in a little bit of water releases their fragrance into the air in a non-harmful, chemical-free way.
+Like cinnamon in a little bit of water releases their fragrance into the air in a non-harmful, chemical-free way.

-- Burn soy or beeswax candles, which have natural waxes that can be burned to release pleasant fragrances.
+They have natural waxes that can be burned to release pleasant fragrances.

 If you’d like to create your own spray freshener, consider using essential oils diluted in water.
 Lemon is an especially effective air deodorizer.
-You can also add oils to a bowl of water, which has the added benefit of adding moisture to inside air through evaporation, or burn essential oils in an aromatherapy diffuser (safer than burning paraffin candles).
+You can also add oils to a bowl of water, which has the added benefit of adding moisture to inside air through evaporation or burn essential oils in an aromatherapy diffuser (safer than burning paraffin candles).
 You can pick up a bottle spray at Dollar General or Walmart for under $5 and add the water and essential oil mixture.
 Spray generously in any room in the house.
 You may also wish to consider lavender or orange peel oils if lemon is not one you like.
 Check out this post by eHow.com, they offer its own recipes for home air fresheners, including: